kevinkirkup/HttpLiveStreaming-Tutorial-Triangle-Cocoa/README.md

 First we will need to install software to do our video encoding.
 Most of you may already be familiar with handbrake.
 But for this tutorial, we will need more control over the video encode process, so we will be installing [FFmpeg](http://www.ffmpeg.org).
 The ffmpeg recipe is available for Homebrew so the installation process is easy although there can be a number of packages so this may take a while.
-Go get some coffee! (or Scotch)
+Go get some coffee (or Scotch)!

 ```bash
 $ brew install ffmpeg